 Class D vs class A/B car amplifiers

 A diagram comparing the operation of class A/B vs class D amps.
 Unlike class D amps, A/B models don’t change the original signal but instead, amplify it and split it into a positive and negative half to drive output stages.
-Class D amps take advantage of PWM principles and only drive the transistors part of the time, saving power use and wasting less.
+Class D amps take advantage of PWM principles and only drive them part of the time, reducing power use.

 What is a class AB car amplifier?